Back to blog

 The screens that settle your mortgage

-A top-10 European retail bank still processes corporate loan origination through 427 Oracle Forms screens.
-The oldest was written in 1996.
-It books roughly 18 billion euros in new credit each year, and every drawdown passes through a PL/SQL package that five people in the building fully understand.
+A top-10 European retail bank we assessed last year still processes corporate loan origination through 427 Oracle Forms screens, books roughly 18 billion euros in new credit each year through them, and depends on five people in the building to understand the PL/SQL.
+The regulators have noticed.

 Why banks kept Forms longer than anyone else